Shians/Nextflow-docs/docs/Operators.md

 These operators filter items in a channel based on specified conditions.
 Use them to select, limit, or exclude data as it flows through your pipeline.

 ### filter
+Use `filter` to select items that meet specific criteria, such as filtering by value, pattern, or type.

 - **Input:** A channel emitting any type of item.
 - **Output:** A channel emitting only items that match the given predicate (closure, regex, or type).
-- **Use case:** Select items that meet specific criteria, such as filtering by value, pattern, or type.

 ```groovy
 // By closure
 Channel.of(1, 2, 3, 4)